 If you are looking for Valentine's Day party ideas for children, check out these great suggestions for celebrations at home and at school.
-You can incorporate the theme into games, treat, and giving the gift of love to others in the community.
+You can incorporate the theme into games, treats, and giving the gift of love to others in the community.
 These Valentine party ideas are sure to be a hit with kids and grownups alike.

 01 of 05

 02 of 05

 Another fun idea for a Valentine's Day celebration is a craft-making party.
 The hardest part is deciding what type of crafts you want to make with the children.
 There are virtually hundreds of crafts from which to choose.
 Some ideas include making a heart-shaped wreath, Valentine's Day cards, or tissue paper flowers.
-When selecting, consider the age of the children, their ability level, then decide which crafts you want to make.
-Then, get some supplies, and let the children's imagination run wild.
+When selecting, consider the age of the children and their ability level, then decide which crafts you want to make.
+Get some supplies, and let the children's imagination run wild.

 03 of 05